len-onN/tunts.rocks-challenge/README.md

 ```

 ## Step 3: Create a Virtual Enviroment
-Run the fallowing command to create a virtual envrioment:
+Run the following command to create a virtual envrioment:

 #### On Linux or macOS:

 ```bash
 python3 -m venv .venv
 ```

 #### On Windows:

 ```bash